Going steady

 Going steady is when two romantic partners agree to an exclusive relationship.
 Growing in prevalence in the United States after World War II, this pattern became mainstream in high schools and colleges in the 1950s.
 Its popularity continued through the 1980s, with teenagers beginning to go steady at progressively earlier ages.
 However, the label "going steady" fell into disuse in the 1970s.

 Definitions

 A survey of college students in 1955 found a distinction between "going steadily" with someone, which indicated dating the same person repeatedly, and "going steady" which indicated a formalized or explicit agreement.
 Going steady often involved an exchange of clothing or jewelry which would be worn to announce the state of the relationship.
 Couples might exchange identification bracelets or "friendship rings".
+The custom of a college man giving a woman his fraternity pin led to the colloquial term of "getting pinned", meaning "engaged to be engaged".

 Sociologists include group recognition of the couple's status as part of the definition of going steady.

 According to A Girl's Guide to Dating and Going Steady (1968), a couple are going steady when they were "seeing each other exclusively one or more times a week for a fairly long period of time."
 Another researcher defined it as "the stage when both partners come to a mutual implicit understanding that dating will exclude others."